 Engage in discussions

 Brands always try to come up with different ways to engage with their audience, creating a sense of community for their customers.
-Taco Bell for example often has realtime Twitter discussions with their followers using a specific hashtag, thus increasing their engagement.
+Taco Bell for example often has realtime Twitter discussions with their followers, thus increasing their engagement.

 So, if you are looking for inspiration to tweak your Twitter performance, take the example of brands that are successful on Twitter can help tailor their best practices to fit your brand and why not, emulate their success.